 Data Entry Cons

-- Repetitive.
+- Repetitive Work.
 Data entry work can be monotonous.
 For some people, this is a deal breaker.

 - Flexibility Concerns.
 Although it’s possible to work as a freelance data entry clerk, many companies hire on a part-time basis and have certain hourly work expectations.
 Students with a busy schedule must consider this.